kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 Override the `UIViewController` template method `updateViewConstraints` and install the generic constraints which will always be active.
 Then call helper method `toggleConstraintsForTraitCollection:` which will install constraints for the current [size class traits][size-class-traits].

-> Note: There's a potential problem with `updateViewConstraints` as it can be called more than once when the view initialises and when the size class traits change during rotation.
-We guard subsequent installation of constraints with a flag which from my research seems to be current best practice.

 {% highlight objective-c %}
 #pragma mark UIViewController template methods